Distributions of Integral Points and Dedekind Zeta Values: Endoscopy for and twisted endoscopy for

 Now we observe that the Galois group $\Gal(E/F)=\langle \theta\rangle$ permutes the set of roots from simple factors.

 Moreover, under the above identification, we have

-where $\Phi$ is the set of roots of the first copy of $\GL_m(\overline{F})$ with respect to the torus consisting of diagonal matrices.
-Note that the action of $\theta$ sends the simple roots to simple roots (with respect to the Borel consisting of upper triangular matrices in $\GL_n(\overline{F})$).
-We can choose a Weyl group element $w_{\theta}$ such that $w_{\theta}$ acts trivially on $R^\vee(T_{\gamma}, H)$.
+where $\Phi$ is the set of roots of the first copy of $\GL_m(\BC)$ with respect to the torus consisting of diagonal matrices.
+Note that the action of $\theta$ sends the simple roots to simple roots (with respect to the Borel consisting of upper triangular matrices in $\GL_n(\BC)$).
+The Weyl group element $w_{\theta}$ acts trivially on $R^\vee(T, H)$.

 In particular, we have

 where